-The Cultural Sub-committee has worked well and provided a good base from which to develop.
+The Cultural Sub-committee is working well and providing a good base from which to develop.
 Over the next 12 months, and based on their recommendations, we will also decide the best way for us to formally (and physically) acknowledge some of the key cultural sites named in our Deed of Settlement e.g. the Alpine tarns in the Lakes area, Reserves in Golden Bay (Te Tai Tapu and Aorere), and Anamāhanga in the Marlborough Sounds.

-Other sub committees are progressing well including Education (where our grants year on year are increasing), Marae Sub Committee, and a recently established Audit and Risk sub-committee which has been tasked among other things, to complete a review of our various Deeds to ensure they are relevant to the extent that they enable us to operate in a seamless fashion and do not, in any way, impede our progress.
+Other sub committees are progressing well including Education (where our grants year on year are increasing), the Marae Sub Committee, and a recently established Audit and Risk sub-committee which has also been tasked among other things, to complete a review of our various Deeds and to ensure they are relevant to the extent that they enable us to operate in a seamless fashion and do not, in any way, impede our progress.